Religion in the Central African Republic

-Christianity is the largest religion in Central African Republic, practiced by 75-89 percent of the population.
+Christianity is the predominant religion in Central African Republic, with significant minorities of the adherents of Islam and Traditional African religions.

+The country is officially secular and freedom of religion is enshrined in its constitution.
+Christmas and Easter are recognised as public holidays.

+Overview

+Christianity

+Christianity is practiced by 75-89 percent of the population.
 According to a 2019 study Protestants outnumber Catholics in the Central African Republic.
 Accordingly, 61% of the population is Protestant and 28% is Catholic.
 Some Christians are influenced by animist beliefs and practices.

+Islam

 Islam is the second largest religion in the country, practiced by 9-15 percent of the population.
 The vast majority of Muslims are Malikite Sunni.
 It is believed that many of these followers incorporate traditional indigenous elements into their faith practices.
 In 2021, there were around 703,373 refugees from the Central African Republic in bordering countries, with most of them adhering to Islam.